 Pfingsten, 7th Sun. and Mon. after Easter (Whit Sunday and Whit Monday)

 Pfingsten is a Christian holiday that celebrates the coming of the Holy Spirit.
-In Germany, this day is celebrated by attending religious services and spending time with family and friends.
+This day is celebrated in Germany by attending religious services and spending time with family and friends.